Weidmuller Terminal Blocks in Frisco, TX

 1059000000 WEW 35/1 End Plate

-The Weidmuller 1059000000 WEW 35/1 end plate supports compatible terminal block assemblies by helping close off and protect the end of a terminal strip.
-For layouts that need another matching option, ELS can also source the related 1061200000 WEW 35/2 end plate.
+The Weidmuller 1059000000 WEW 35/1 end plate is a terminal strip accessory used with compatible terminal block assemblies to finish and protect the end position.
+ELS can also help with the related 1061200000 WEW 35/2 end plate when that part better matches the panel design.

 Weidmuller 1521680000 PE terminal push-in